jlafer/flexsim/README.md

 The key of each dimension is treated as its name.
 The name becomes relevant when the value is saved as a worker or task attribute, or when referenced in the formula for calculating another dimension value (see `influences` below).

+#### entity
+This specifies the data entity that provides the logical cardinality (or location) of the dimension.
+Valid values are: `tasks` and `workers`.
+The default value is `tasks`.

+#### phase
+This specifies the lifecycle phase (or event) when the value for the dimension is generated.
+Valid values are: `deploy`, `activity`, `arrive`, `assign` and `complete`.
+The default value is `arrive` for tasks and `deploy` for workers.

+#### parent
+This optional property specifies the parent of the dimension.
+It's only valid for dimensions with an `enum` expression.
+If specified, option parameters are constrained to a subset of values for each option parameter of the parent dimension.
+This supports a hierarchy of dimensional values, such as team names within each department and cutomer intents within each topic.

+#### valueCnt
+This is an integer and specifies the number of values to generate for the dimension.
+Valid values are: 1 or more.
+If the value is greater than one, the values are stored in an array.
+The default value is `1`.

+#### isAttribute
+This is a boolean and indicates whether the dimension value should be written as an attribute for its entity.
+Valid values are: `true` and `false`.
+A value of `false` can be useful for generating numeric values that will not be written as an attribute but which can be used to influence other dimension values.
+The default value is `true`.

+#### attrName
+This allows task and worker attribute names to be different than the dimension name, when instantiated in instances of the entity.
+Attribute names with periods represent paths.
+So, for example, if a worker dimension has `isAttribute` set to true, an attrName of "routing.skills" will result in a Worker attribute that might look like `"routing": {"skills": ["Support"]}`.
+The default value is the name of the dimension.

 #### dataType
 This specifies the data type of the dimension.
 Valid values are: `string`, `number`, `integer` and `boolean`.
 The default value is `string`.